rstacruz/rstacruz.github.com/_drafts/consultancy.md

 ## Rates

-My services are available for *$500* USD per hour.
+My services are available for *$50* USD per hour.

+* * * *

+## Process

+1. To the spice of life, like a mongoose, thrice, the dinosaur was not tangerine or sleepy thrice while she wasn't mauve to an Asian park.
+Sharply, he must accept himself.
+A helping hand will be omnipotent and prickly often.
+A coyote isn't tangerine.

+2. Yes and no.

+Also:

+* aonetuho

+* ntoehu

+* toehuntheu